Gravitational wave propagation beyond General Relativity: geometric optic expansion and lens-induced dispersion: Point-like lens

 where $\Psi\equiv -R_s/2R$ is the gravitational potential such that $\Psi\ll1$, $R_s\equiv 2GM_L$ is the Schwarzchild radius with $M_L$ as the lens' mass and $R\equiv\sqrt{x^2+y^2+z^2}$ the radial distance from the origin of the coordinate system, in which the lens is located (See Fig.\til\ref{fig:propagation scheme}).
 We will follow the perturbative approach, up to linear order in $\Psi$, presented in Ref.\til\cite{Dalang:2021qhu}.
 The first step is to expand the tensor amplitude\til\eqref{amplitude decomposition} to the first order in the gravitational potential, yielding

 where the bar identifies the background quantities constructed on the Minkowski metric, and the variations encode the effects of the gravitational potential characterizing the lens.

-We will consider propagation along the $\hat{z}$-axis in the $(x-z)$-plane, $i.e.$ $y=0$.
+We will consider propagation along the $\hat{z}$-axis in the $(x,z)$-plane, by setting the impact angle ($\beta$) on the lens plane as $\beta=2\pi$, $i.e.$ $y=0$ (See Fig.~\ref{fig:propagation scheme}, right panel).
 Specifically, given that $\Psi \ll 1$, the expected deflection angle between the lens-perturbed trajectory.
 Therefore, we can compute the deflection as leading-order corrections to the unperturbed trajectory (Born approximation) and choose the affine parameter to be $d\xi = dz/\Omega$, where $\Omega\equiv2\pi/\lambda$ is a constant amplitude for the $4-$vector momentum and $\lambda$ is the signal's wavelenght (see Refs.\til\cite{Cusin:2019rmt, Dalang:2021qhu}).
 The background tetrads can be constructed to be constants

 Further, it is also straightforward to verify that this construction fulfills all the properties highlighted in Sec.\til\ref{Tetrad decomposition}.
 The perturbation to the tedrads at the first order in $\Psi$ can be explicitly evaluated by integrating the linearized geodesic equation given by\til\cite{Cusin:2017fwz}